Identifying “Multisystem Utilizers” to Better Coordinate Across Systems

 The Colorado Lab will support the piloting of a research and analytic data sharing solution in state government that will allow for the study of multisystem utilizers.
 This pilot will serve two purposes.
 First, it will create field- and research-informed metrics of service use within and across public agencies that can be used for decision-making across state government.
 Second, it will test drive an infrastructure for more secure and efficient solutions for data sharing that can be used for future research and analytic needs.

 The Colorado Evaluation and Action Lab recently announced its selection of researchers to serve as consultants for the Colorado Lab’s Multisystem Utilizer project.
 The work of the selected researchers aims to create field- and research-informed metrics of system utilization within and across public agencies that can be used for decision-making across state government.

 - Marc Winokur, Director of the Social Work Research Center, Colorado State University

 - Graig Crawford, Independent Consultant

-Mental Health, Substance Abuse, and Youth Corrections:
+Mental Health, Substance Abuse Treatment, and Healthcare Utilization:

 - Richard Lindrooth, Professor of Health Systems, Management and Policy, Colorado School of Public Health